 Not all dogs show all the symptoms and it’s very easy to overlook any of these.
 It depends upon how well the veterinarians and family members know and understand their dog’s behavior.

-What if the Dental Diseases are left Untreated?
+What if the Dental Disease is left Untreated?

 Untreated dental diseases in dogs worsen the condition as it: